DataDog/IntegrationTemplate/rookout/README.md

 ```

 ## Data Collected
-You can create metrics and events by creating a Datadog output in your Rookout rule, whether it be the number of times a rule is triggered,
+You can collect custom metrics and events by creating a Datadog output in your Rookout rule, whether it be the number of times a rule is triggered,
-an event that sends the stacktrace or exception information or any other custom information that you'd need from your application.
+an event that sends a variable value, custom text or any other custom action and information that you'd need from your application that is supported by Datadog.

 ## Troubleshooting